wjohnald/natural-heritage-explorer/WETLANDS_LAYERS.md

      - Semi-transparent (60% opacity) so you can see the base map underneath
      - Can be toggled on/off using the checkbox

+### Interactive Wetland Information

+**Click anywhere on the map** to view detailed wetland information at that location:

+- **Wetland Type**: Classification using the Cowardin system (e.g., "Freshwater Emergent Wetland")
+- **Attributes**: Additional characteristics like water regime and vegetation
+- **Size**: Area in acres
+- **Direct Link**: Opens the USFWS Wetlands Mapper for more details

+The information appears in a popup at the clicked location.
+This feature works best when the NWI overlay is enabled, but will attempt to fetch wetland data at any location you click.

 ### Wetlands Data

 The NWI layer displays: